 We are redesigning our catalogue.
 To take a sneak peek click on the slider to the right, search and order your records and send us some feedback.
 You can also order records as normal via this site below.
 You may need to perform a search again if switching between old and Beta versions of the site.

 Provenance invites contributions on any subject.
 To be eligible for publication, articles must have been researched using original records held by Public Record Office Victoria or contain research that promotes a better understanding of the collection.
-You can have your work peer-reviewed or submit a general article based on your archival research and it will be considered for publication.
+You can submit an article to be peer-reviewed by experts in the field, or a general paper based on your research findings or research journey.